• Skip to primary navigation

 Concordia University-Portland

 Close to downtown Portland is Concordia University, a private Lutheran school.
-Students do not get access to government tuition fees, but 98% of Concordia students receive a financial assistance.
+Students do not get access to government tuition fees, but 98% of Concordia students receive financial assistance.

 Tuition Fee: $26,390